cric96/ScaFi-Blocks-Web/README.md

 #### Using SBT

-If you prefer to compile the project locally, ensure you have the following requirements:
+If you implement changes to the project, you can compile and run it locally using SBT.

-- Node 16
-- JDK 8

 Then, execute the following command in your terminal:

 ```